The Jordan College of Agricultural Sciences and Technology

 - More information: Dr. Avery Culbertson, 559.278.2904, email@example.com

 The USDA Ag Discovery Program was designed to help teenagers explore careers in plant and animal science, wildlife management, agricultural business and other fields related to agriculture and natural resources.
 The program is made possible by a collaborative agreement between the USDA and cooperating universities.

 Ag Discovery at California State University, Fresno will focus on career opportunities in animal and veterinary services, plant health and production, food safety and processing and the overarching business skills needed to move agriculture from farm to fork.

 Students will be introduced to the university’s diversified farm and food processing facilities before being immersed in real world experiences.
 They will participate in labs, workshops, team-building and leadership activities, and field trips throughout the Central San Joaquin Valley of California.

 Staff and faculty from Fresno State's Jordan College of Agricultural Sciences and Technology will lend their expertise from six departments and three research centers that are committed to hands-on practical learning.

-Fresno County raises over 400 commodities on 1.88 million acres of farmland and was the nation's top county in agricultural production for 13 straight years through 2013.
+Fresno County raises over 400 commodities on 1.88 million acres of farmland and was the nation's top county in agricultural production for 13 straight years through 2013 and again in 2018-2021.
 The area is also a national leader in food processing and natural resource management.